-- Look for markings on the backside of walls (i.e., in laundry rooms, basements, or other places where you might find unfinished drywall) clearly indicate that the drywall may have a Chinese origin.
+- Markings on the backside of walls (i.e., in laundry rooms, basements, or other places where you might find unfinished drywall) clearly indicate that the drywall may have a Chinese origin.
 Chinese characters would indicate Chinese origin.
 Also the word "Knauf" will indicate this, as this was the name of the drywall manufacturer.

 What to Do When You Have It

 So, removal and replacement is not the real question; that is a given.
 The real question is who will pay for the work.
-Many homeowners are joining class-action lawsuits in an attempt to recover damages.
+Many homeowners joined class-action lawsuits in an attempt to recover damages.